 Usually, I wouldn’t recommend anyone to spend less than $200 on a recumbent bike.
 Budget recumbent bikes under the $200 mark tend to come with a ton of issues, many don’t last a year and a large portion of users send them back.

 I made an exception for the Marcy, I’ve reviewed many of their products and knew their build quality is second to none in the entry-level range, okay, nothing’s perfect at this price, but I thought it was worth taking a closer look at Marcy’s offering.

 ‘I’ll also compare the Marcy ME-709 with another similarly priced recumbent bike, by the end of the review you should know if the Marcy is the right bike for your needs.’

-How does Magnetic resistance work?
-It’s quite simple, there’s an arc magnet inside the flywheel housing of the exercises bike, when you change resistance level from the resistance knob, the magnet will either move closer to the metal wheel or further away, the closer the magnet to the wheel the stronger the resistance.
+How does magnetic resistance work?
+It’s quite simple, there’s an arc magnet inside the flywheel housing of the exercise bike when you change resistance level from the resistance knob, the magnet will either move closer to the metal wheel or further away, the closer the magnet to the wheel the stronger the resistance.

 And what’s also really great about magnetic resistance is being able to watch TV while you exercise, there’s no noisy air fan to disturb you or others around you.

 What Did We Like About The Marcy Recumbent Bike ME-709?

 Recumbent bikes are all about working the lower body while supporting the upper body, they provide an excellent alternative for people with knee, hip or back issues to exercise in the lowest impact way as possible.